sarahkpardo/deep-learning-course-demos/README.md

-# deep-learning-course-demos
+# Deep Learning Demos
-iPython notebooks used in graduate recitations for NYU Tandon CS/ECE Deep Learning course (Fall 2020/Spring 2021)
+iPython notebooks used in graduate recitations for NYU Tandon CS/ECE Deep Learning course (Fall 2020/Spring 2021).

+These notebooks demonstrate deep learning concepts and methods using the PyTorch library.